gukoff/gukoff.github.io/_drafts/2026-07-28-new-magic-hexagons.markdown

   aria-label="Interactive order-3 magic hexagon">
 </object>

-The example above is the only normal magic hexagon in existence (apart from the rotations and reflections).
+On the example above you can see only normal magic hexagon in existence - well, apart from its rotations and reflections.
 The proof is straightforward - for any order n>3, the numbers (1..3n2 − 3n + 1) can't be partitioned into 2n-1 rows with equal sums because 2n-1 simply doesn't divide the sum of these numbers.

+Well, ending the story here is no fun.
 To make things more interesting, let's look at the so called **abnormal magic hexagons**.
-We relax one of the constraints - we still require that the numbers on the grid are consecutive, but now they don't have to start at 1.
+Here we relax one of the constraints - we still require that the numbers on the grid are consecutive, but now they don't have to start at 1.

-This relaxation suddenly allows many more solutions!
+This relaxation suddenly allows new solutions to appear!

 But finding these solutions is not an easy feat.
-Unlike with magic squares, there is no formulaic approach or deterministic algorithm.
-The only known way to find them is wandering through a brutally large search space.
-The largest known solution as of July 2026 was n=9 found by Klaus Meffert.
+Unlike with magic squares, there is no formulaic approach or deterministic algorithm, and the only known way to find them is wandering through a brutally large search space.
+The largest known solution as of July 2026 was a hexagon of order n=9 found by Klaus Meffert in 2024.

 So...
-Are these solutions truly so hard to find?
+What makes these solutions truly so hard to find?
 How about we try?

-## Making Observations
+## Chapter 1: Making Observations

 There is a clear tension between the two independent constraints:

 1. The numbers are consecutive
 2. The line sums are equal (and lines have different lengths!)

-The prior art also showed that the search algorithm optimization - at least for one of the possible search algorithms - was pushed to the limit by the other people.

-So, how about we optimize the search space instead?
+The prior art solutions that I found showed that people tried optimizing different search algorthims.
+This made me think that the next step should in optimizing the search space itself.

-### Observation 1: Antisymmetric hexagons are much simpler to solve
+### Observation 1: Antisymmetric hexagons have much simpler constraints

 First, let's restrict all numbers on the grid are be in the symmetric interval (-K...K) for some K.
-Notice that this is equivalent to lines sums being zero.
+Notice that this is equivalent to lines sums being 0.

 Second, put the 0 in the middle of the grid, and require that the cells opposite each other under a 180-degree rotation contain opposite values.
+So if one cell contains (x), its antipodal cell contains (-x).

 <object
   type="image/svg+xml"